kubeflow/examples/named_entity_recognition/documentation/step-1-setup.md

 This example requires a running Kubeflow environment (v0.5.0).
 The easiest way to setup a Kubeflow environment is by using the [Deployment UI](https://www.kubeflow.org/docs/gke/deploy/deploy-ui/).

 ## Create bucket
-Create a bucket, this bucket will contain everything which is required for our Kubeflow pipeline.
+Create a bucket that will contain everything required for our Kubeflow pipeline.

 ```bash
 gsutil mb -c regional -l us-east1 gs://your-bucket-name